Last OUT: THE FILM

 Hi, there.
 I’m Scott Mann, retired Green Beret and Afghan War veteran.
 Like so many of the other 800,000 veterans of the Afghan War, and the countless veterans of the wars in Iraq and Vietnam, the events of the fall of Afghanistan, and the epic suffering of the Afghan people to escape the horrific rule of the Taliban, has captured all of our hearts.

 Before that happened, I was the founder of a non-profit called The Heroes Journey, where we use storytelling to help veterans find their voice and tell their stories.
 I wrote a play about the war called Last Out: Elegy of a Green Beret and we toured the country with that play in 2019.
 We went to 16 cities around America.
 We did post-traumatic stress interventions in the lobbies.
 We did talk-backs.
 The whole purpose of the story of the play, told by combat veterans and military family members, was to heal the wounds of war.
 It was to validate the journey of our warriors, their families, and our Gold Star families.
 It was to inform the American people on the cost of modern war, and of course, to reconnect us in a way that we weren’t connected, around a very hard subject.
-COVID shut all of that down in 2020, so we turned it into a movie that is to be released this Veterans Day.
+COVID shut all of that down in 2020, so we turned it into a movie that is to be released nationally in 2022 on major streaming platforms.

 When all of this stuff started happening with the fall of Afghanistan and my involvement along with others in Task Force Pineapple, which is nothing more than a group of veterans from all across the country working together to honor a promise and supported by their citizens, I started asking myself, “what do we do with Last Out?
 Does it have a role here?”